mjhugo/grails-build-info/README.md

 ## Overview

-Provides a controller/view that display basic information about the war file including the
+Provides a controller(BuildInfoController)/view that displays basic information about the war file including:

 - date/time the war file was built
 - Source Control Revision Number (Git and Subversion)